Elena Ceaușescu: Background

 She was born Lenuța Petrescu into a peasant family in Petrești commune, Dâmbovița County, in the historical region of Wallachia.
 Her father worked as a ploughman.
 She was able to acquire only an elementary school level education.
 After elementary school, she moved along with her brother to Bucharest, where she worked as a laboratory assistant before finding employment in a textile factory.

-She joined the Bucharest branch of the Romanian Communist Party in 1939 and met 21-year-old Nicolae Ceaușescu.
+She joined the Bucharest branch of the Romanian Communist Party as a textile factory worker in 1939, and met 21-year-old Nicolae Ceaușescu.
 Ceaușescu was so instantly and strongly attracted to her that, reportedly, he never looked at another woman romantically.
-Their relationship was interrupted by Ceaușescu's frequent stints in prison, and they married on 23 December 1945.
+They married in December 1947.
+She obtained a degree in chemical engineering in 1957 and a doctorate in 1967, though there is anecdotal evidence that her thesis was written by a university professor since she had only a rudimentary knowledge of the discipline.

 Career in government

 After the Communists took power, Elena Ceaușescu worked as a secretary in the Ministry of Foreign Affairs and was an unimportant figure until her husband became Communist Party General Secretary.